ibm-cloud-docs/containers/cs_istio.md

   ```
   {: codeblock}

 4. Try refreshing the page several times.
-The requests to `http://<host_name>/productpage` are received by the ALB and are forwarded to the Istio gateway load balancer.
+The requests to `http://<host_name>/productpage` are received by the Istio gateway load balancer.
 The different versions of the `reviews` microservice are still returned randomly because the Istio gateway manages the virtual service and destination routing rules for microservices.

 ### Understanding what happened